X Close

 Compression drivers

-2in Driver has a 2in throat 1in Driver has a 1in throat
+2in driver with a 2in throat 1in driver with a 1in throat

-Horns for compression drivers should not be shortened (truncated) and must be 1 wave-length long at lowest frequency.
-Longer wave-lengths than the horn length cause the diaphragm to move excessively.
-The dome diaphragm unlike a cone cannot flex with excessive movement and fractures easily.
-The diaphragm movement is designed to be very very small and constant over frequency (constant exertion), unlike a cone speaker.
-Low frequency limit for large drivers is approx 800Hz.
-Wave-length 18in / 440mm.
+Horns for compression drivers should not be shortened (truncated) and must be 1 wavelength long at the lowest frequency.
+Longer wavelengths than the horn length cause the diaphragm to move excessively.
+The dome diaphragm, unlike a cone, cannot flex with excessive movement and fractures easily.
+The diaphragm movement is designed to be very, very small and constant across frequencies (constant exertion), unlike a cone speaker.
+The low frequency limit for large drivers is approx 800Hz - wavelength 18in/440mm.

 Phase plug